 Robotics in Eldercare.

-The heart and soul of SOCRATES is our 15 PhD students!
-To support them and their training, a consortium comprising seven universities/research institutes, three industrial partners, two end-user oriented partners, and three business oriented organisations has been formed.
+The heart and soul of SOCRATES was our 15 PhD students!
+To support them and their training, a consortium comprising seven universities/research institutes, three industrial partners, two end-user oriented partners, and three business oriented organisations was formed.
 More information in the ABOUT menu above.